-"What textbook should we use for our heritage speaker course?"
+"What placement exam/textbook should we use for our heritage speaker course?"

-I highly recommend that programs consider these steps:
+I highly recommend these steps in this order:

 From Beaudrie, Ducar & Potowski (2015), Heritage Language Teaching: Research and Practice.
 McGraw Hill.

 STEP 1: First, figure out who your heritage speakers are.
 Be able to describe what they can already do in Spanish and what they cannot yet do.

 STEP 2: From the list of things they cannot yet do well in Spanish, choose your learning goals.
 Your list might look very different from someone else's, even if based on the exact same students.

 STEP 3a: How many courses will there be?
 Which one will fulfill the foreign language requirement (if there is one)?

 STEP 3b: Which textbook(s) or other materials match most closely the goals you established in Step 2?
 The Table of Contents from several commercially-published textbooks appear below.

 STEP 4: Design your placement test using items from Step 3b -- that is, from your curriculum.

 Spanish 440, "Theory and methods in teaching heritage speakers."
 University of Illinois at Chicago.